Fishbite/webAudio/README.md

 # Da Synth Dude

+**NOTE:**

+March 18th 2023
-**Da Synth Dude** has been built using the Web Audio API and is unique in as much as it allows the user to record the music they are creating directly from the running oscillators, rather than though a microphone.
+Gone for operation on eyes.
+Hopefully will be back in action ASAP :-) **Da Synth Dude** has been built using the Web Audio API and is unique in as much as it allows the user to record the music they are creating directly from the running oscillators, rather than though a microphone.